Cooling force on ions in a magnetized electron plasma: Theoretical model

 \subsection{Binary collision (BC) formulation}

 We consider two point charges with masses $m$, $M$ and charges $-e$, $Ze$, respectively, moving in a homogeneous magnetic field $\mathbf{B}=B\mathbf{b}$.
 We assume that the particles interact with the potential $-Ze\!\!\!/^{2}U(\mathbf{r})$ with $e\!\!\!/^{2}=e^{2}/4\pi \varepsilon _{0}$, where $\varepsilon _{0}$ is the permittivity of the vacuum and $\mathbf{r}=\mathbf{r}_{1}-\mathbf{r}_{2}$ is the relative coordinate of the colliding particles.
 For two isolated charged particles this interaction is given by the Coulomb potential, i.e.~$U_{\mathrm{C}}(\mathbf{r})=1/r$.
-In plasma applications the infinite range of this potential is modified by the screening.
-Then $U$ may be modeled by $U_{\mathrm{D}}(\mathbf{r})=e^{-r/\lambda }/r$ with a screening length $\lambda $, given e.g.~by the Debye screening length $\lambda _{\mathrm{D}}$, see, for example \cite{akh75}.
-The quantum uncertainty principle prevents particles (for $Z>0$) from falling into the center of these potentials.
-In a classical picture this can be simulated by regularizing $U(\mathbf{r})$ at the origin, taking for example $U_{\mathrm{R}}(\mathbf{r})=(1-e^{-r/\lambdabar })e^{-r/\lambda }/r$, where $\lambdabar $ is usually related to the (thermal) de Broglie wavelength \cite{kel63,deu77}.
-Here, however, the use of this regularized interaction essentially represents an alternative implementation of the standard (lower) cutoff procedure needed to handle the hard collisions in a classical perturbative approach.
-Hence we consider $\lambdabar $ as a given constant or as a function of the classical collision diameter (see Section~\ref{sec:num}).
+In plasma applications $U_{\mathrm{C}}$ is modified by many-body effects and the related screening and turns into an effective interaction.
+In general, this effective interaction, which is related to the wake field induced by a moving ion, is non-spherically symmetric and depends also on the ion velocity.
+For any BC treatment, however, this complicated ion-plasma interaction must be approximated by an effective two particle interaction $U(\mathbf{r})$.
+This effective interaction $U$ may be modeled by a spherically symmetric Debye-like screened interaction $U_{\mathrm{D}}(\mathbf{r})=e^{-r/\lambda }/r$ with a screening length $\lambda $, given e.g.~by the Debye screening length $\lambda _{\mathrm{D}}$, see, for example \cite{akh75}, in case of low ion velocities and an effective velocity dependent screening length $\lambda(v_i)$ for larger ion velocities $v_i$, see \cite{zwi09,zwi02a,zwi99a}.
+Further details on the choice of the effective interaction $U(\mathbf{r})$ are given in Appendix~\ref{sec:app2}.
+To cure problems related to the Coulomb singularity in a classical picture and preventing particles (for $Z>0$) from falling into the center of these potentials, the screened interaction $U_{\mathrm{D}}$ is replaced with an effective interaction $U_{\mathrm{R}}$ which is regularized at the origin, taking for example $U_{\mathrm{R}}(\mathbf{r})=(1-e^{-r/\lambdabar })e^{-r/\lambda }/r$ \cite{kel63,deu77}.
+Here the use of this regularized interaction essentially represents an alternative implementation of the standard (lower) cutoff procedure needed to handle the hard collisions in a classical perturbative approach.
+Hence we consider $\lambdabar $ as a given constant or as a function of the classical collision diameter (see Appendix~\ref{sec:app2}).